garychou/postindustrial/docs/README.md

 ::: slot welcome

-**Post-Industrial Design School** is an experiential learning lab run by Christina Xu and Gary Chou.
+**Post-Industrial Design School** is an experiential learning lab run by Chris Xu and Gary Chou.

 This website is an archive of their collective and independent explorations working with students, creators, and entrepreneurship educators at [Orbital](https://orbital.nyc) and School of Visual Arts [MFA in Interaction Design Program](http://interactiondesign.sva.edu) from 2012 through 2019.